-At the beginning of each school year, local educational agencies receiving Title I funds are required to notify parents whose student(s) attend a Title I school that they may request, and the agency will provide the parents on request (and in a timely manner), information regarding the professional qualifications of the student's classroom teachers, including at a minimum whether the student's teacher:
+At the beginning of each school year, local educational agencies receiving Title I funds are required to notify parents/guardians whose student(s) attend a Title I school that they may request, and the agency will provide the parents on request (and in a timely manner), information regarding the professional qualifications of the student's classroom teachers, including at a minimum whether the student's teacher:

-- Has met State gualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction - Is teaching under emergency or other provisional status through which State qualification or licensing criteria have been waived - Is teaching in the field of discipline of the certification of the teacher
+- Has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; - Is teaching under emergency or other provisional status through which state qualification or licensing criteria have been waived; - Is teaching in the field of discipline of the certification of the teacher.

-In addition, parents of students attending a Title 1 school can request the qualifications of Teacher Assistants (TAs) serving their child.
-In general, the 3 requirements that must be met by TAs working in the District:
+In addition, parents/guardians of students attending a Title 1 school can request the qualifications of Teacher Assistants (TAs) serving their child.
+In general, the three (3) requirements that must be met by TAs working in Los Angeles Unified are:

-- Earn a high school diploma from a school accredited by a District approved institution or - a.
-General Education Development Certificate (GED) or - b.
-High School Equivalency Test (HiTEST) or - c.
-Test Assessing Secondary Completion (TASC) or - d.
-California High School Proficiency Examination (CHSPE) or - e.
-Associate Degree or higher (Education from other countries must be evaluated as equivalent by a District approved organization.) - Pass a local assessment of knowledge (District Proficiency Examination (DPE) or - a.
-California Basic Education Skills Test (CBEST) or equivalent or - b.
-Baccalaureate degree or higher from a US accredited institution - Pass a local assessment of skills in assisting with instruction or the equivalent (Instructional Assistance Test (IA)) or - a.
-Completed 48 semester units or 72 quarter units of college level courses or - b.
-Associate Degree or higher (Education from other countries must be evaluated as equivalent by a District approved organization.)
+- Earn a high school diploma from a school accredited by a Los Angeles Unified approved institution or; - a.
+General Education Development Certificate (GED); or - b.
+High School Equivalency Test (HiSET); or - c.
+Test Assessing Secondary Completion (TASC); or - d.
+California High School Proficiency Examination (CHSPE); or - e.
+Associate Degree or higher (Education from other countries must be evaluated as equivalent by a Los Angeles Unified approved organization); - Pass a local assessment of knowledge (District Proficiency Examination (DPE); or - a.
+California Basic Education Skills Test (CBEST) or equivalent; or - b.
+Baccalaureate degree or higher from a US accredited institution; - Pass a local assessment of skills in assisting with instruction or the equivalent (Instructional Assistance Test (IA)); or - a.
+Completed 48 semester units or 72 quarter units of college-level courses; or - b.
+Associate Degree or higher (Education from other countries must be evaluated as equivalent by a Los Angeles Unified approved organization).